satyadipon/TestAutomationProject_Selenium_BySatya/README.md

 --log4j2.xml - it is designed to create log files for test execution

-# How to run with Docker on Mac and Linux
+# How to run Tests

 1. Clone this repo.
 2. Open a shell in the folder of this repo, run,